vloschiavo/powerwall2/README.md

 Use case:  One user is making this request to check new firmware available, and run the upgrade, approximately 30 minutes before switching to discharging (self_consumption mode with 5% reserve).
 Assumption is - we better upgrade firmware while battery is in standby mode, rather then letting gateway upgrade itself later, because it will stop battery possibly during peak hours for an upgrade.
 He noticed his gateway has self-upgraded during peak hours, resulting around 15 minutes stop of battery, which was an unpleasant surprise and extra cost.
 So, his idea was to force a new firmware check (and upgrade) when battery is not used:

--   7:15am  check for new fimware and run an upgrade if firmware is available
+-   7:15am  check for new firmware and run an upgrade if firmware is available

 -   7:55am  - start discharging (self_consumption, 5% reserve)